-In this era of heightened FCPA enforcement, it is easy to assume that a red flag signals the end of a relationship with a business intermediary.… Continue Reading
+In this era of heightened FCPA enforcement, it is easy to assume that a red flag signals the end of a relationship with a business intermediary.
+By my count, 11 of the last 17 FCPA enforcement actions involved bribes funneled to foreign officials through third parties.… Continue Reading

 I see it time and time again — third parties that would otherwise pass muster under a client’s due diligence process create their own red flags.

 They push back on a local registration requirement.… Continue Reading